rails/rails/guides/source/action_controller_overview.md

 ### After Filters and Around Filters

-In addition to before filters, you can also run filters after an action has been executed, or both before and after.
+In addition to "before" filters, you can also run filters after an action has been executed, or both before and after.

-After filters are similar to before filters, but because the action has already been run they have access to the response data that's about to be sent to the client.
-Obviously, after filters cannot stop the action from running.
+"After" filters are similar to "before" filters, but because the action has already been run they have access to the response data that's about to be sent to the client.
+Obviously, "after" filters cannot stop the action from running.

-Around filters are responsible for running their associated actions by yielding, similar to how Rack middlewares work.
+"Around" filters are responsible for running their associated actions by yielding, similar to how Rack middlewares work.

 For example, in a website where changes have an approval workflow an administrator could be able to preview them easily, just apply them within a transaction: